 Incans Were Crafty

 Since the Peruvian government controls the rate at which the Machu Picchu ruins are unearthed and restored, Machu Picchu has many more secrets to reveal to us.
-Join Natural Habitat Adventures to Discover the Amazon and Machu Picchu on an incredible small-group tour that explores the hidden side of Peru, including Machu Picchu, Cuzco, the Sacred Valley, and the Amazon rain forest.
+Join Natural Habitat Adventures to Discover the Amazon and Machu Picchu on an incredible small-group tour that explores the hidden side of Peru, including Machu Picchu, Cusco, the Sacred Valley and the Amazon.
 Who knows what secrets you’ll uncover?

 This guest post was written by Peter Davis Krahenbuhl, co-founder and former president of Sustainable Travel International (STI).